Elastic Notion Connector reference

 editTo use this connector in the UI, select the Notion tile when creating a new connector under Search → Connectors.

-For additional operations, see Using connectors.
+For additional operations, see Connectors UI in Kibana.

 Create a Notion connector